ksandom/achel/readme.md

 *status:* Active.

 # Achel
-is a programming langue specilising in small data sets and _______ (the ___ will be released soon).
+is a programming langue specilising in robotics and small data sets.
 I'm building it to scratch a very specific itch and I doubt the full picture it will be useful to many people.
-In fact, most of it isn't in the public repo yet.
-However the foundations, which are already released, are really useful for tools like mass which was written as a Sysadmin tool.

-This is a tiny percentage of the final vision, so there's a lot more to come!
+But if you are interested.
+Feel free to jump in.

 # Requirements